 Are All Explainer Videos Animated?

-There are a gazillion explainer video formats.
+There are a gazillion explainer video formats, and each does a great job at attracting your viewers’ attention.
 But, each one is designed to meet specific needs and objectives perfectly.
-It is therefore essential to know which will resonate most with your audience.
+It is, therefore, essential to know which will resonate most with your audience.
 If you are having trouble figuring it out, get help from an explainer video agency.

 Here are some of the most common explainer video formats.

-- 2D animations: The most common animation format.
+- 2D animation videos: The traditional animation format.
 It lets you use characters and flat spaces to create movement in a two-dimensional space.

-- 3D animations: The most used in the tech space.
+- 3D animation videos: The most used in the tech space.
 Just like portrayed in video games, 3D utilizes motion to give life to the characters.

-- Stop motion: It integrates live-action sequences with traditional character animation to create an impression of motion.
+- Stop motion videos: It integrates live-action sequences with traditional character animation to create an impression of movement.

-- Real film: Unlike animations, real films consist of shooting real-life video footage of actual human activity.
-That is the case with the TripCase and PayPal explainer videos.
+- Real film videos: Unlike animations, real films consist of shooting live action video footage of real people’s activities.
+The TripCase and PayPal explainer videos are perfect examples of this.

-- Whiteboard animation: This is the good old classic type of animation.
+- Whiteboard animation videos: This is the good old classic type of animation.
 It uses static images to sketch illustrations on the screen to sell a product or describe a system–like in the Dropbox example.

 How Long Should Explainer Videos Be?